NervanaSystems/ngraph-python/doc/source/autodiff.rst

 Technical details
 =================

-Although we write computations in a program as a series of expressions, they are converted into a series of steps that are each a function that produces a value from previously computed values.
+Although we write computations in a program as a series of expressions, the computations are converted into a series of steps that are each a function that produces a value from previously computed values.
 We will use the notation :math:`t_{mj}` for a value that is computed from :math:`\{t_{ij} | i<m\}`.
 We start with the following independent variables:

 .. math:: t_{00}, t_{01}, \ldots